-Operator This product allows users to: Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received. \boxtimes (Needs #20-31) Configure incident alerts and displays uniquely for each individual user. \boxtimes Turn on and off alerts for each incident type. \boxtimes Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues). \boxtimes Configure the duration from incident detection to incident alert. \boxtimes The duration is configurable for an alert notifying an operator (e.g., typically between 5 and 10 seconds for a stopped vehicle, less than 5 seconds for a stopped vehicle in a tunnel).
-Configure speed thresholds for detecting congestion or slow traffic. \boxtimes Alerts can be provided for speed that is under, speed that is over, or a sudden drop in speed.
+Operator This product allows users to: Researcher notes from demonstration: Support and Validate or dismiss incidents as Configuration they are received.
+(Needs #20-31) Configure incident alerts and displays uniquely for each individual user. \boxtimes Turn on and off alerts for each incident type. \boxtimes Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues). \boxtimes Configure the duration from incident detection to incident alert. \boxtimes The duration is configurable for an alert notifying an operator (e.g., typically between 5 and 10 seconds for a stopped vehicle, less than 5 seconds for a stopped vehicle in a tunnel).
+Configure speed thresholds for detecting congestion or slow traffic.
+X Alerts can be provided for speed that is under, speed that is over, or a sudden drop in speed.
 Speed is configurable (e.g., alert for a vehicle going from 70 mph to 35 mph).
-Configure thresholds for locating start/head and end/tail of traffic queues. \boxtimes Configure incident alerts in real- time and by pre-determined parameters. \boxtimes Prioritize alerts and allow real time filtering. \boxtimes Real-time information about incident timelines. \boxtimes Re-classify incident events to change their priority level over time Other decision support features (please expected by Researcher notes from demonstration: Nothing additional.
-FLIR notes: Event notification is configurable True/false is optional available Time to Detection (Need #32) What is the amount of time elapsed from incident occurrence to detection?
-Researcher notes from demonstration: The time from incident occurrence to detection is configurable.
-FLIR notes: The following reflect a typical installation.
+Configure thresholds for locating start/head and end/tail of traffic queues. \boxtimes Configure incident alerts in real- time and by pre-determined parameters. \boxtimes Prioritize alerts and allow real time filtering. \boxtimes Real-time information about incident timelines. \boxtimes Re-classify incident events to change their priority level over time \boxtimes Other decision support features (please expension) Researcher notes from demonstration: Nothing additional.
+FLIR notes: Event notification is configurable True/false is optional available Time to Detection (Need #32) What is the amount of time elapsed from it Researcher notes from demonstration: The time from incident occurrence FLIR notes: The following reflect a typical insta nciden e to det allation t occurrence to detection? tection is configurable. .
 There is a programmable range.